Glossary of Dental Clinical Terms

 Braces are special orthodontic devices that are regularly used.
 Whenever a patient has any kind of malocclusion, he needs an orthodontic treatment that in most cases involves braces.
 They can be used to correct crooked teeth, missing teeth, overbite, underbite, incorrect positions of the jaws and more.

 - Branemark Implant System

-Special computer software used for creating dental restorations
+Special computer software in dentistry used for designing and creating dental crowns, dental bridges, dentures, inlays, onlays, veneers and more.

 Calcified tissue that covers the tooth’s root.